 Last summer I told myself, Katie Rose, you can’t possibly go to Disneyland twice in a twelve-month period.
 Then I thought, what is the point of working fourteen hour days if I can’t bounce around the happiest place on earth with my girlfriends on my birthday?
-So I invited some of my foodie friends for a three-night trip to Disneyland: Kat (who you may remember from my fajita night), Katie (my favorite Italian), and Sarah (yes, the same Sarah from Turks and Caicos).
+So I invited some of my foodie friends for a three-night trip to Disneyland: Kat, Katie, and Sarah.
 A few more SoCal friends (Danielle, Keiki, and Yasmine) also came throughout the trip to hang out with us in the park.

 The Disneyland Hotel